wboykinm/billmorris.io/blog/_posts/2025-08-11-meaningful-communion.md

 ## . . .
 Meaning

 Not all writing has to be meaningful.
 This has been true since cuneiform was first used to inscribe a contract for a delivery of wheat four thousand years ago.
 Communication is often rote, boring, transactional, and formulaic.
 The business email, the todo list, the feature documentation - all of these seem to me unburdened by the lofty goals of interpersonal meaning.
-I don't personally feel troubled if an LLM wrote this kind of material, as I wasn't in search of a capital-r _Reading_ experience; I just want to get a job done.
+I don't feel troubled if an LLM wrote this kind of material, as I wasn't in search of a capital-r _Reading_ experience; I just want to get a job done.

 As it matters less who _wrote_, I see it mattering less who _reads_.
 I have colleagues who have quickly grasped that [there are now multiple audiences for their work](https://www.kapa.ai/blog/optimizing-technical-documentation-for-llms): people and AI in equal measure.
 Machine-legibility has long been important in software, but it's usually been through the lens of a markup language or object notation.
 Now we're all [debatably] speaking the same language.
 Which brings me to . . .